Biden backs bipartisan stimulus plan, urging immediate action as economy stalls and virus surges

 “It’s less money, but over a shorter period of time, and we need to do it to save lives with the hope that much more help is on the way,” Pelosi told reporters Friday, promising that the House won’t leave Washington until a bill is passed.

-Senate Majority Leader Mitch McConnell (R-Ky.) has not yet publicly endorsed the plan.
+Senate Majority Leader Mitch McConnell (R-Ky.) has not publicly endorsed the plan.
 But Pelosi cited her Thursday conversation with McConnell as she expressed optimism that “momentum” was building toward a deal.

 Biden declined twice Friday to say whether he has spoken with McConnell, who has not yet publicly acknowledged the president-elect’s victory.
 In the past when asked the same question, Biden has said that he has not spoken with the GOP leader.